Utility-Preserving De-Identification for Math Tutoring: Investigating Numeric Ambiguity in the MathEd-PII Benchmark Dataset: Abstract

 \section{Abstract}

-Large-scale sharing of dialogue-based data is instrumental for advancing the science of teaching and learning, yet rigorous de-identification remains a major barrier.
-In mathematics tutoring transcripts, numeric expressions frequently resemble structured identifiers (e.g., dates or IDs), leading generic Personally Identifiable Information (PII) detection systems to over-redact core instructional content and reduce dataset utility.
-This work asks how PII can be detected in math tutoring transcripts while preserving their educational utility.
-To address this challenge, we investigate the “numeric ambiguity” problem and introduce MathEd-PII\footnote{The benchmark dataset will be available following review.}, the first benchmark dataset for PII detection in math tutoring dialogues, created through a human-in-the-loop LLM workflow that audits upstream redactions and generates privacy-preserving surrogates.
-The dataset contains 1,000 tutoring sessions (115,620 messages; 769,628 tokens) with validated PII annotations.
-Using a density-based segmentation method, we show that false PII redactions are disproportionately concentrated in math-dense regions, confirming numeric ambiguity as a key failure mode.
-We then compare four detection strategies: a Presidio baseline and LLM-based approaches with basic, math-aware, and segment-aware prompting.
-Math-aware prompting substantially improves performance over the baseline (F1: 0.821 vs. 0.379) while reducing numeric false positives, demonstrating that de-identification must incorporate domain context to preserve analytic utility.
-This work provides both a new benchmark and evidence that utility-preserving de-identification for tutoring data requires domain-aware modeling.
+Large-scale sharing of dialogue data is key to advancing the science of teaching and learning, yet rigorous de-identification remains a major barrier.
+In mathematics tutoring transcripts, numeric expressions frequently resemble structured identifiers (e.g., dates or IDs), leading generic Personally Identifiable Information (PII) detection systems to over-redact core instructional content and reduce data utility.
+This work asks how to detect PII while preserving educational utility, focusing on this “numeric ambiguity” problem.
+We introduce MathEd-PII, the first benchmark dataset for PII detection in math tutoring dialogues, built with human-in-the-loop LLM annotation.
+Using density-based segmentation, we show that false PII redactions cluster in math-dense regions, confirming numeric ambiguity as a key failure mode.
+We then compare four detection strategies: a Presidio baseline and three LLM-based approaches with basic, math-aware, and segment-aware prompting.
+Domain-aware prompting, including both math-aware (F1: 0.802) and segment-aware versions (F1: 0.821), substantially outperforms the baseline (F1: 0.379) while reducing numeric false positives, demonstrating that de-identification must incorporate domain context to preserve analytic utility.
+This work provides a new benchmark and evidence that utility-preserving de-identification for tutoring data requires domain-aware modeling.

 \keywords{De-identification, PII Detection, Math Tutoring, Large Language Models, Privacy, Segmentation}